Mercy Relief: 2004 Indian Ocean earthquake and tsunami

-To raise awareness in Singapore of the work they do, Mercy Relief spreads its message of empowerment through various platforms, including public events and giving talks at schools.
-Using interactive talks, photography exhibitions and workshops, Mercy Relief hopes to nurture the next generation of humanitarians.
-By spotlighting various humanitarian issues in the region, they encourage students to think about how they can invest in other communities and participate in survivor journeys.
-In this way the organisation hopes to inspire more people to join them in championing their vision of care and compassion.

 Ground Zero – Run for Humanity 2015

 On 10 October 2015, Mercy Relief organized Singapore's first humanitarian-themed charity race in Singapore, Ground Zero, Run for Humanity.
 The run garnered 1,100 participants and saw some 500 participants carrying a 5 kg relief pack while completing a 5 km Relief Aid Challenge, mimicking the experiences of victims in natural disasters.
 Attendees of the event include Minister of Environment and Water Resources, Masagos Zulkifli.